srlasher/pdstools/ADM-Health-Check.md

 The ADM Health Check provides a generic overview of the ADM models in your system, including charts like the "Bubble Chart" and many more, with recommendations.
 It can be used as-is or be used as a basis for further, specific analyses.
 The ADM Model Reports give a detailed view of an individual ADM model, including the binning details of all the predictors which can help drive insights.

 Technically, both are Quarto markdown documents using snippets of Python code from the PDS Tools libraries.
-We also have legacy R versions of both (in R markdown).
+We also have legacy R versions of both (using R markdown instead of Quarto).

-Whatever option you choose, the ADM datamart needs to be exported separately.
-For instructions on how to export the data, see [How to export the ADM Datamart](How-to-export-and-use-the-ADM-Datamart).
+Whatever option you choose, the ADM datamart needs to made available first.
+It consists of two tables: one for the models, one with the predictor details - that latter one is optional for the ADM overview.
+For instructions on how to export the data from Pega, see [How to export the ADM Datamart](How-to-export-and-use-the-ADM-Datamart).

 There are a number of options to generate the Health Check reports: